-- 100 The study is based on the USGS Benchmark Glacier Project (O'Neel et al., 2019) which provides data for five long-term monitoring glaciers across the Northern United States (Mcneil et al., 2016; Baker et al., 2018).
+The study is based on the USGS Benchmark Glacier Project (O'Neel et al., 2019), which provides data for five longterm monitoring glaciers across the Northern US (Mcneil et al., 2016; Baker et al., 2018).
 The five sites are distributed over Alaska, Washington and Montana and thus represent coastal as well as inland locations.
 Long-term meteorological, geodetic and glaciological measurements starting from the 1950s or 1960s onward are available for four of the glaciers.
-For the relatively new Sperry Glacier in the program only short time series (from 2005 on) are available: therefore it was excluded in this - 105 study.
-In the following we only refer to the Gulkana (GG), Wolverine (WG), South Cascade (SCG) and Lemon Creek (LCG) glaciers.
+For the relatively new Sperry Glacier in the program, only short time series (from 2005 on) are available; therefore, it was excluded from this study.
+In the following, we refer to only the Gulkana (GG), Wolverine (WG), South Cascade (SCG) and Lemon Creek (LCG) glaciers.
 Seasonal mass balance estimates are derived from geodetically calibrated, conventional glacier-wide mass balance observations (Mcneil et al., 2016).
 The project combines measurements with homogeneous data processing methods to allow for inter-glacier comparisons.
 An overview of the acquisition years of the geodetic surveys can be found in O'Neel et al. (2019).
 Glaciological field visits of each glacier take place every spring and fall.
-Summarizing, the following glaciological variables - 110 were used from the USGS Glacier Benchmark Project, total annual glacier area (km2), annual net mass balance change (m w.e.), annual glacier hypsometry (km2 at a specific elevation range) (see Table 1).
+In brief, the following glaciological variables from the USGS Glacier Benchmark Project were used: total annual glacier area (km), annual net mass balance change (m w.e.) and annual glacier hypsometry (km at a specific elevation range) (see Table 1).
 Glacier hypsometries hereby represent the area-altitude distribution of the glacier.

-Continuous daily meteorological time series (precipitation & temperature) are directly available on-site for the GG & WG.
-However, although on-site measurements are also available for the LCG & SCG, the time series are rather short and show a

-115 relatively high amount of missing values.
-For reasons of comparability we follow the approach of O'Neel et al. (2019) and use the closest representative station, which is Juneau Airport (LCG) and Diablo Dam (SCG), respectively.
+Continuous daily meteorological time series (precipitation and temperature) are directly available on-site for the GG and WG.
+However, although on-site measurements are also available for the LCG and SCG, the time series are rather short and show a relatively high number of missing values.
+For reasons of comparability, we follow the approach of O'Neel et al. (2019) and use the closest representative station, which is Juneau Airport (LCG) and Diablo Dam (SCG), respectively.
 The latter two are also part of the official data of the USGS Benchmark Glacier Project (Baker et al., 2018).

-However, since SWAT-GL needs minimum daily (T{min}) and maximum daily temperature (T{max}) which was not continuously available in the project for GG (starting 1995) and WG (starting 1997), a regression model was established to produce continu-

-- 120 ous daily T{min} and T{max} time series.
-In detail, daily mean temperature was used as predictor of either T{max} or T{min} in the period where all three variables were available.
-Subsequently, the regression model was used to predict T{max} and T{min} backwards for the periods before 1995 (GG) and 1997 (WG), respectively.
-Data gaps of up to three days were linearly interpolated and longer gaps were regressed using daily data from the closest meteorological station of each glacier.
-The approach is similar to O'Neel et al. (2019), with the only difference that they used monthly regression for longer gaps.
-We also investigated the potential - 125 of the ERA5-Land (Copernicus Climate Change Service, 2019) data to fill gaps, which was inadequate, especially due to a significant precipitation bias throughout the annual cycle and between years, compared to the station data (see Fig. A1).
-Hydrological data was obtained from the USGS National Water Information System (U.S. Geological Survey, 1994).
-We used
+However, because SWAT-GL needs the minimum daily $(T{\min})$ and maximum daily $(T{\max})$ temperature, which were not continuously available in the project for the GG (starting 1995) and WG (starting 1997), a regression model was established to produce continuous daily $T{\min}$ and $T{\max}$ time series.
+In detail, daily mean temperature was used as a predictor of either $T{\text{max}}$ or $T{\text{min}}$ in the period where all three variables were available.
+Subsequently, the regression model was used to predict $T{\text{max}}$ and $T{\text{min}}$ backwards for the periods before 1995 (GG) and 1997 (WG).
+Data gaps of up to 3 days were linearly interpolated, and longer gaps were regressed using daily data from the closest meteorological station of each glacier.
+The approach is similar to O'Neel et al. (2019), with the only difference being that they used monthly regression for longer gaps.
+We also investigated the potential of the ERA5-Land (Muñoz Sabater, 2019) data to fill gaps, which was inadequate, especially due to a significant precipitation bias throughout the annual cycle and between years compared to the station data (see Fig. A1).